 - Collaborate is integrated into Blackboard for students to access easily with one single sign-in.

-- Students can participate in a Blackboard Collaborate Ultra session directly from mobile device (Apple, Android, or Windows) with the free Bb student app called Blackboard App.
+- Students can participate in a Blackboard Collaborate Ultra session directly from mobile devices (Apple, Android, or Windows) with the free Bb student app called Blackboard App.
 Within the app, students are able to fully interact during the session.
-For more see Blackboard App Quick Start Guide.
+For more, see Blackboard App Quick Start Guide.

 Getting Started with Blackboard Collaborate

 - To access Blackboard Collaborate use your ACCeID credentials to log in: http://acconline.austincc.edu

 - Review the Set Up Collaborate page for step-by-step instructions.